waynethewizard/community/README.md

 TBD

 ## Other considerations and future work
+This architecture can easily support large amounts of new data, scheduling tasks to run regularly, and involving other team members.

 ### Large amounts of new data
+Since this pipeline is built on top of AWS it can scale.
+Adding nodes to the RedShift cluster is done via the AWS interface and S3 can automatically scale with additional data moving into it.

 ### Running regularly
+The AWS lambdas that are built off of this repository can be scheduled to run at any hour of the day.
+Scheduling the Redshift COPY can be achieved via integrating this pipeline with Airflow.

 ### Team member access
+Add team members to this project via IAM roles in AWS.